University of Cambridge: Guide & Discussion Forum

 4. The social-scene at Robinson is undoubtedly one of the best in Cambridge.
 Obviously, like at any university, ‘socialising’ usually means drinking alcohol.
 Firstly, the bar is fantastic and open to everyone.
 The drinks are cheap, the atmosphere is good, and unlike a lot of other college alternatives it actually feels like a real bar.
 People go here.
 A lot.
 The Cafe is also attached to the bar itself, so it acts as a real social and communal hub.
 Secondly, Robinson hosts a lot of bops.
-There is one every single Friday (compare this to some colleges where there are only 2/3 a term.)
-Bops are best described as a school disco with alcohol: cheap drinks, cheesy music, totally uncool, and fun.
+There is one every single Friday (compare this to some colleges where there are only 1/2 a term.)
+Bops are best described as a school disco with alcohol: cheap drinks, cheesy music, totally uncool, and fun, they become something of a tradition to attend weekly.
 Thirdly - and this may not appeal to everyone - but Binsonians know how to party.
 If you are interested in music, clubbing, socialising and going out, you’ll fit right in at Robinson.
-If not, that’s fine, there’s plenty else you can do here, or just apply to Warwick!
+If not, that’s fine, there’s plenty else you can do here!

 5. The different years mix together.
 This creates a genuine collegiate feel about Robinson.
 From freshers to postgraduates, people know each other and form long-lasting friendships.
 This is certainly unlike any other university in the UK, and isn’t always the case at other Oxbridge colleges, especially the larger ones.